not-fit-at-all/recipe/README.md

 # recipe
 Goals:
-high priority
+#high priority
   The app shows me
     what ingredients I need to consume  -done and how soon, -done
-    and possible choices of cuisines with such ingredients.
+#    and possible choices of cuisines with such ingredients.

--medium priority
+#medium priority
-  The app somehow manages quantity of ingredients
+#  The app somehow manages quantity of ingredients

--low priority
+#low priority
-  The app knows what season each ingredients are available and their prices.
+#  The app knows what season each ingredients are available and their prices.

-To achieve high priority, the app needs to be able to: prioritize ingredients
+#To achieve high priority, the app needs to be able to:
+#  prioritize ingredients
     know current date. -done
     know expiration date -done
-      from the stock list : NEEDS TO BE WORKED ON otherwise by looking up database of ingredients -done with ingredients in stock prioritized, : NOT DONE AT ALL show recipes that only require available ingredients show recipes that require additional ingredients,
+#      from the stock list : NEEDS TO BE WORKED ON
+      otherwise by looking up database of ingredients -done
+#  with ingredients in stock prioritized, : NOT DONE AT ALL
+    show recipes that only require available ingredients show recipes that require additional ingredients,
-      and what ingredients they require has databases of
+      and what ingredients they require
+#  has databases of
     available ingredients -done
-    recipes : NOT DONE AT ALL
+#    recipes : NOT DONE AT ALL
       high priority: required ingredients
       low priority: the cooking process
-    general knowledge about ingredients
+#    general knowledge about ingredients
       high priority: how fast the ingredient expires -done medium priority: available seasons
       low priority: prices of the ingredient depending on seasons